 The new change will enable the employers to get advise from New Zealand Work and Income service before they lodge the visa application, rather than Nz Immigration contacting the Work and Income service after the visa lodgement.

-Another change that is coming up is that people applying for an Entrepreneur Work Visa who want to set up business outside Auckland will get now 40 bonus points rather than the current 20 points out of 120 points to get residency.
+Another change that is coming up is that people applying for an Entrepreneur Work Visa who wants to set up business outside Auckland will get now 40 bonus points rather than the current 20 points out of 120 points to get residency.

 It’s not only about the perspective migrants though.
 A new pathway to residency was announced for all long-term temporarily visa holders in the Southern parts.
 This policy will also allow low-skilled workers based in the South Island whose visas rolled over for more than 5 years to be offered residency where they have put down roots.